Ever wondered, what the difference is between a Tart and a Quiche?

-I prefer to do it this way, so to make sure that the short crust is properly baked and not raw and to make sure that the Egg cream mix doesn’t get over baked.
+I prefer to do it this way, so to make sure that the short crust is properly baked and to ensure the Egg cream mix doesn’t get over baked.

 Just follow the steps and you will soon have your own creative freshly baked fusion Tart (sorry I meant Quiche!) in your hands.

 Any questions, don’t hesitate to ask me.

 Dinner Party Entry @ The Lady 8 Home >>> http://www.thelady8home.com/2012/10/19/menu-finds-with-weekend-gala-extravaganza-dinner-party-6/